tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

             "version": "0.5.0+commit.1d4f565a.Emscripten.clang"
         }

-  This become important when others want to prove that your source matches your bytecode.
+  This becomes important when others want to prove that your source matches your bytecode.
 [Etherscan's verification tool](https://etherscan.io/verifyContract2) will allow users to interact with your public contract, but they will not let you upload your source by faith.
-The nature of the blockchain behooves them to prove to their users that this address contains this source code.
+They will try to compile your code, and the bytes must match exactly.

 Truffle compile will search through your `contracts` directory, and compile any contracts, or libraries.
 If you have any import statements in those .sol files, truffle will attempt to find them.